-- 1. Corrective Action Procedure The corrective action procedure will be utilized if the resident fails to meet his/her obligations and responsibilities inherent to successful completion of the training program.
-This includes, but is not limited to, failure to satisfactorily progress toward attainment of all program goals and objectives, and non-adherence to all hospital, Pharmacy Department, and residency policies. - 2.
-Grounds for Immediate Termination Just cause for termination includes failure to perform the normal and customary duties of a pharmacy resident, substantial or repetitive conduct considered professionally or ethically unacceptable or which is disruptive of the normal and orderly functioning of the hospital.
+- Corrective Action Process The corrective action process will be utilized if the resident fails to meet his/her obligations and responsibilities inherent to successful completion of the training program.
+This includes, but is not limited to, failure to satisfactorily progress toward attainment of all program goals and objectives, and nonadherence to all hospital, Pharmacy Department, and residency policies. - Grounds for Immediate Termination Just cause for termination includes failure to perform the normal and customary duties of a pharmacy resident, substantial or repetitive conduct considered professionally or ethically

+- unacceptable or which is disruptive of the normal and orderly functioning of the hospital.
 This also includes terminable offenses listed in the RAMC Discipline and Rule of Conduct Policy. - 3.
 Corrective Action Committee (Ad hoc) The RPD, director of pharmacy, and at least one human resource representative will assist in the review of issues presented for corrective action or immediate termination of a PGY1 resident.
 In the event that one or more of the leadership positions is vacant (director of pharmacy or RPD), an RAMC administrator or interim residency program director may be substituted.
 In the event that one or more of these leadership positions are combined (i.e. pharmacy director and residency program director) a substitution will not be necessary. - 4.
-Failure to progress or adequately participate in the PGY1 Residency program or meet residency requirements is defined by - a.
-Failure of the resident to comply with the standards of the PGY1 Residency program - b.
-Failure to establish individualized rotation goals/objectives with the preceptor
+Failure to progress failure of the resident to comply with the standards of the PGY1 Residency program.
+This can be identified through quarterly evaluations, residency leadership, or preceptor evaluations.
+Consequences of failure to progress will be addressed by the RPD and may include but are not limited to remediation rotations, presentations, competencies, or termination from the program.